talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 ## CLUSTERING (USERS & SHOWS)

 Clustering is used to group users and shows into homogeneous segments based on observed behavior and rating characteristics.
-To avoid conflating different dimensions, clustering is performed separately on engagement-related features and rating-style features, each capturing a distinct aspect of interaction.
+To avoid conflating different dimensions, clustering is performed separately on engagement related features and rating style features, each capturing a distinct aspect of interaction.

 ### Behavioral Clustering – K-means

 Behavioral clustering focuses on participation patterns, capturing how users and shows engage with the platform over time.
 This dimension describes differences in activity intensity, persistence, and overall involvement, independently of how ratings are expressed.
 The goal is to identify distinct behavioral roles within the platform ecosystem.

-### shows behavioral clustering
+### Movie Behavioral Clusters

+Cluster 0 : Popular catalog titles :
+Shows dominating engagement, combining high visibility with long term persistence.

-Cluster 1 – Long tail titles
+Cluster 1 : One shot titles :
 Shows receiving very limited attention and remaining marginal in terms of engagement.

-Cluster 2 – One shot titles
+Cluster 2 : Long tail titles:
 Shows experiencing brief spikes of attention followed by rapid decline.

-Cluster 3 – Popular catalog titles
+Cluster 3 : Blockbuster / evergreen titles :
 Shows with stable and sustained engagement over long periods.

-Cluster 4 – Blockbuster / evergreen titles
-Shows dominating engagement, combining high visibility with long-term persistence.

 ![PCA visualization of movie behavioral clusters](images/movie_behavior_clusters_pca.png)
 ![Summary of movie behavioral clusters: sizes, profiles, and distributions](images/movie_behavior_cluster_summary.png)

-### User behavior clusters
+### User Behavior Clusters

-Cluster 1 – One-time users
+Cluster 0 : Casual users  :
 Users with very limited and short-lived activity, interacting with only a few shows in a narrow time window.

-Cluster 2 – Regular users
+Cluster 1 :  One-time users :
 Users who participate consistently over time but with low interaction volume and limited exploration.

-Cluster 3 – Casual users
+Cluster 2 : Regular users :
 The largest group of users, characterized by moderate engagement and a broader but still selective interaction with the catalog.

-Cluster 4 – Power users
+Cluster 3 : Power users :
 Highly active users with long participation spans and extensive interaction across the catalog.

 ![PCA visualization of user behavioral clusters](images/user_behavior_clusters_pca.png)